StuartsProjects/GPSTutorial/Readme.md

 ## No GPS Characters

-If the serial monitor is blank then either you have a faulty GPS or its connected wrong, its also possible the GPS baud rate is wrong.
+If the serial monitor is blank or displays random characters then either you have a faulty GPS, its connected wrong or the GPS or Serial Monitor baud rate is wrong.
 Reversing the GPSRX and GPSTX pins can be tried, I have not known this damage a GPS, but no guarantees.

 If the characters you see on the serial monitor are garbage, then it likely you have the GPS baud rate wrong.
 Check the documentation for your GPS.